 Japanese anemones are herbaceous perennials which generally flower from August to October with delicate, saucer shaped petals.
 Reaching heights of 1.2 metres, they are perfect for the back of a border.
 Their fibrous roots can spread quickly underground so they need to be kept in check if you do not wish them to take over.
 They thrive in partial shady areas and like the soil to be consistently moist.

-Rudbeckia are another late summer bloomer which brighten up any border with petals ranging in shade from bright yellow to orange-gold, and even flushes of red, bronze or mahogany.
-The flowers feature a prominent, dark, raised central disc from where they get their common name, Black Eyed Susans.
-Rudbeckia will tolerate drought better than soggy feet so use them in a sunny border where they grow up to 2 metres, depending on the variety.
+Rudbeckia is another late summer bloomer which brightens up any border with petals ranging in shade from bright yellow to orange-gold, and even flushes of red, bronze, or mahogany.
+The flowers feature a prominent, dark, raised central disc from which they get their common name, Black Eyed Susans.
+Rudbeckia will tolerate drought better than soggy feet, so use them in a sunny border where they grow up to 2 metres, depending on the variety.
 They self-seed prolifically so you will have a continuous supply of plants for free or they can be propagated by division in late autumn or early spring.

-Great for late Summer colour, Hydrangea macrophylla bring their mophead glamour to the garden!
-Hydrangeas will thrive in partial sun in soil that is fertile and well-draining as they love moisture so be sure to keep them well watered.
+Great for late Summer colour, Hydrangea macrophylla brings its mophead glamour to the garden!
+Hydrangeas will thrive in partial sun in soil that is fertile and well-draining as they love moisture, so be sure to keep them well watered.
 This is a plant which will do well in clay soil.

 Learn more about their equally glamorous cousins Hydrangea paniculata.

 Stunning Hydrangea paniculatas produce elongated, cone-shaped, white flowers with their blooms often taking on a green or pink tinge at the beginning or end of the season.
-Best grown in a semi-shaded spot in well-drained soil, Hydrangea paniculatas produces flower buds on new growth, not on the woody stems formed during the previous gardening season meaning the buds are formed in the spring.
+Best grown in a semi-shaded spot in well-drained soil, Hydrangea paniculatas produce flower buds on new growth, not on the woody stems formed during the previous gardening season, meaning the buds are formed in the spring.

 Astilbes are a low maintenance, hardy perennial growing to around 3ft tall, with tall, fluffy plumes atop glossy, fern-like foliage.
 Flowering from July through to October, Astilbes thrive in damp, shady locations so make great additions to bog gardens and pond sides.
 The spent flower plumes can be cut back in spring and every three to four years they can be lifted and divided.

 Echinacea purpurea, often called a purple coneflower, is part of the daisy family bearing a conical central disk from which florets emerge, often drooping in appearance, atop long stalked stems.
-They can grow to around one metre high which adds valuable stature and a vibrant burst of late summer colour to borders.
+They can grow to around one metre high, which adds valuable stature and a vibrant burst of late summer colour to borders.
 Give them a sunny spot and these tall, clump-forming, rhizomatous perennials, loved by bees and butterflies, will bring joy to the border.
-Echinacea make great cut flowers for the house and just like deadheading, cutting for vases will promote new flowers on the plant.
+Echinacea makes great cut flowers for the house and, just like deadheading, cutting for vases will promote new flowers on the plant.